 Freshman and sophomore students normally take the core courses in mathematics, physics, chemistry, and biology (Ma 1 abc, Ma 2 ab, Ph 1 abc, Ph 2 ab, Ch 1 ab, and Bi 1).
-They also take the second-year organic chemistry course (Ch 41 abc) and the basic chemical engineering courses (ChE 63 ab and ChE 64).
+They also take the second-year chemistry course, Ch 41 abc, and the basic chemical engineering courses, ChE 63 ab and ChE 64.
 It is strongly recommended that they also take a course in computer programming (e.g., CS 1 or CS 2).

 Undergraduate research is emphasized, and students are encouraged, even in the freshman year, to participate in research with the faculty.
 In order to obtain a basic intellectual background, all students take courses in the fundamentals of chemical engineering through the junior year.
-During the junior and senior years, students diversify into one of four tracks (biomolecular, environmental, materials, or process systems) where they pursue concentrated study in their chosen area of chemical engineering.
-An optional senior thesis provides an opportunity to pursue independent research in lieu of one of the senior laboratories.
+During the junior and senior years, students can diversify into one of four tracks to achieve concentrated study in areas of chemical engineering.
+An optional senior thesis is a unique aspect of the chemical engineering program.